msavoury-carecloud/deepstream.io-website/src/blog/release-2.4/readme.md

 ## Running a daemon

-For those running servers on windows or mac (although we currently don't support as a native service on those platforms) you can still run the daemon to monitor and auto-restart deepstream if necessary, while still supporting all the normal start options
+For those running servers on windows or mac, you can still run the daemon to monitor and auto-restart deepstream if necessary, while still supporting all the normal start options

 ```bash
 deepstream daemon --help